 Introduction:

 New York City’s Metropolitan Transit Authority (MTA) has been around for many years and heavily controls the majority of transportation of NYC.
-Anyone who has lived in NYC or even visited the city that never sleeps knows that besides taxis, MTA transportation is always available if needed to move around.
-It is also perhaps the most popular and busiest transportation system in the country.
 While many of New Yorkers are dependent on the MTA for commuting, I’ve decided to examine some trends regarding the MTA and see how data can help in learning how traffic fares affect volume and revenue around NYC.
 Perhaps someone at the MTA can use these findings to see how much subway fare hikes will affect commuters or can focus on more activity on the less frequent tunnels and bridges.

 Data Acquisition: